whayter/override/level07/Ressources/walkthrough.md

 ```
 Since we record unsigned int, we have to divide this value by 4 to find the right index.
 So we want to write from index 114.

+3. Petit problème

-Finally, we can find the memory addresses of the system() and exit() functions, as well as the string "/bin/sh", as we did in level04:
+4. Finally, we can find the memory addresses of the system() and exit() functions, as well as the string "/bin/sh", as we did in level04:
 ```
 (gdb) p system
 $1 = {<text variable, no debug info>} 0xf7e6aed0 <system>